 Movement frequency: 21,600 vph

-Movement decoration: Geneva stripes on bridges, sunburst on gears, blued screws, perlage on base plate
+Movement decoration: Geneva stripes on bridges, sunburst on gears, blued screws, circular-graining finish on the base plate

 Functions: Hours, minutes, small seconds

 Size: 40.00 mm

 Hour markers: Applied, baton-shaped

 Water resistance: 30 meters

 Strap: Black leather strap with rose gold pin buckle